How to Get Started with ArcGIS Collector: Is It Really that Easy? [Webinar]

 In this webinar — “How to Get Started with ArcGIS Collector: Is it Really that Easy?” — you’ll learn how to get started in ArcGIS Online and ArcGIS Collector.
 Start with setting up your ArcGIS Online organizational account, creating web maps, configuring editing and group share settings, and more.
 Then, the staff from the Esri water and product teams will to show you how to access and collect data in the field using Collector, from download and installation through configuring your high-accuracy Arrow Series® GNSS receiver.

 Part I: Introductions and Audience Polling

-CHRISTA: Jeff is going to demonstrate how to get started, beginning with setting up your ArcGIS Online account, then building a web map, and finally downloading and using ArcGIS for Collector.
+CHRISTA: Jeff is going to demonstrate how to get started, beginning with setting up your ArcGIS Online account, then building a web map, and finally downloading and using Collector.
 So I’m expecting a really good webinar today Jeff, no pressure anything.

 JEFF SHANER: Thanks Christa, yeah no problem.

 CHRISTA: So David Totman is going to actually get us started.
 You all know David.
 He’s our industry manager for Water.
 He’s going to have a short discussion about how ArcGIS for Collector is transforming organizations with functionality and efficiency.
 So, let’s just get started David.

 DAVID TOTMAN: Thank you, Christa.
 So yeah, just a real quick intro here just to kind of reflecting on the year.
 I’ll be pretty quick.
 Then, again, we’ll turn it over to Jeff to get started.